Skip to main content

 Stavanger is a Mecca for food lovers.
 The gourmet restaurant RE-NAA has three stars in the Michelin Guide.
 The dishes are created by the Norwegian, and internationally, acclaimed chef Sven Erik Renaa, who uses the best local produce and is inspired by distinctive dishes from the Stavanger region.

 If you can't secure a seat at RE-NAA, which has to be booked well in advance, Stavanger has many other gourmet options.
-You can enjoy what may well be Norway’s best sushi at another MICHELIN-star restaurant, Sabi Omakase, or at its sister restaurant Sabi Enso, run by MICHELIN chef Roger Asakil Joya.
+You can enjoy what may well be Norway’s best sushi at another MICHELIN-Star restaurant, Sabi Omakase, run by MICHELIN chef Roger Asakil Joya.
 Spiseriet has set the bar high in the foyer of Stavanger Concert Hall – an architectural gem in the city centre.
 Many people will have taken note of the established restaurants Tango, Fisketorget and Fish & Cow around the harbour area, or the newly established K2, Angr and Bellies in the east part of the city, to name just a few.

 Spending a night in Stavanger is also a treat, with a range of excellent hotels, for example, the boutique Eilert Smith Hotel, housed in the same functionalist style building as RE-NAA.